griffithlab/rnabio.org/_posts/0000-07-01-Log_into_Compute.md

 * Each student will launch their own instance from a preconfigured AMI.

 Briefly the process for launching an EC2 instance for this course involves these steps:
-1. Login to AWS using the specific url and credentials (user/password) you were provided.
+1. Login to AWS using the specific url and credentials (user/password) you were provided (or our own AWS account).
 2. Search for and select EC2 to access the EC2 console.
 3. Make sure that you are in the N. Virginia region
 4. Select Launch Instance.